A Grateful Gut: 5 Chi Tips for Holiday Eating

 This Thankgiving, as you gather with friends and family, your digestive system might be groaning in anticipation of what is in store for it: too much food, too many sweets, and not enough support to do its job of keeping you healthy.
 Many health practitioners recognize that most health issues originate in the gut.

-Danny and I follow many of these simple guidelines to keep our guts healthy and happy (especially during the holidays when we're tempted to overindulge):
+Follow these simple guidelines to keep your gut healthy and happy (especially during the holidays when you’re tempted to overindulge):

 The Chinese have a good rule to follow: after every meal walk at least 100 steps.
 Just this little bit of movement supports the digestive system to do its job.
 Once you start, walking 500, 1000, or 3000 steps is also great.
 In this case, the more the merrier.
 (There are approximately 2000-2500 steps per mile).
 Staying active during the holiday season is crucial for your health.